jbhopkins/bioxtasraw/docs/source/tutorial/section2.rst

 #.
 Clear all of the data in RAW.
 Load the **phehc_sec.sec** file in the **sec_data** folder.

-    *   *Note:* This data was provided by Dr. Steve Meisburger and is some of the data used in the paper: *Domain Movements upon Activation of Phenylalanine Hydroxylase Characterized by Crystallography and Chromatography-Coupled Small-Angle X-ray Scattering*\ .
-Steve P. Meisburger, Alexander B. Taylor, Crystal A. Khan, Shengnan Zhang, Paul F. Fitzpatrick, and Nozomi Ando.
+    *   *Note:* The data were provided by the Ando group at Princeton University and is some of the data used in the paper: *Domain Movements upon Activation of Phenylalanine Hydroxylase Characterized by Crystallography and Chromatography-Coupled Small-Angle X-ray Scattering*\ .
+Steve P. Meisburger, Alexander B. Taylor, Crystal
+        A. Khan, Shengnan Zhang, Paul F. Fitzpatrick, and Nozomi Ando.
 Journal of the American Chemical Society 2016 138 (20), 6506-6516.
 DOI: 10.1021/jacs.6b01563

     |10000201000003FF000002FD2470C58A1E0F85A8_png|